bravelocation/yeltzland-alexa/README.md

-# yeltzland-alexa
+# Yeltzland - Alexa Skill
 Code for the Yeltzland Alexa skill

-It can tell you the latest Halesowen Town scores and fixtures if you ask nicely
+It can tell you the latest Halesowen Town scores and fixtures if you ask nicely.

 ## Testing locally